The Blue Nile (band): High (1997–2004)

-Rift and subsequent activity (2005–present)
+Hiatus and future (2005)

 It became apparent during the recording of High that old tensions among the band members had resurfaced.
 Buchanan's comments in a 2012 interview seemed to indicate that the album was finished out of a sense of duty and loyalty rather than any willingness to do so.
 "When we eventually finished High, I don't think it was bristling with the same joy and naivety we'd felt when we started.
 We'd gathered ourselves long enough to make it.
 It seemed to me a stoic record, to some extent a record about ourselves, though I didn't realise that 'til later.
 It was a collected and fairly stoic record which I was proud of and, in a sense, we just made ourselves focus.
 We showed up, we went into the room and worked, and whatever drift had set in we were loyal to each other and we knew we had to form the wagons into a circle."

 During preparations for the tour in February 2005 following the album's release, Buchanan and Bell realised that Moore had stopped contacting them and would not be showing up for the tour.
-Although in interviews around the time Buchanan brushed aside questions about Moore's absence and insisted that they remained friends, he acknowledged years later that in fact he and Bell have had virtually no contact with Moore since the recording of High.
+Although there was never an official statement to clarify whether or not the Blue Nile still existed or not, this was effectively the point when the band split up, and the last time that any of the members operated under the straightforward Blue Nile banner.